jimbobbennett/jims-blog/blog/content/blogs/liblab-in-a-devcontainer/index.md

 }
 ```

 Once added, the feature is configured using the `package` and `version` parameters.
-THe `package` should be set to `liblab`, the name of the NPM package for LibLab.
-The `version` parameter defaults to `latest` and I always want the latest LibLab CLI installed, so this can be left out.
+THe `package` should be set to `liblab`, the name of the NPM package for liblab.
+The `version` parameter defaults to `latest` and I always want the latest liblab CLI installed, so this can be left out.

 ```json
 {